 Recently renovated from top to bottom, the design of this AAA Five Diamond hotel is stylish and sophisticated throughout.
 The elegantly appointed guest rooms are chic and many overlook a beautifully landscaped courtyard.
 Spanish colonial-inspired rooms feature LCD flat-screen televisions, iPod docking station and mini-bars.
 Marble-covered bathrooms include a deep soaking tub and separate shower.

 If you don’t see your favorite luxury resort on this list, keep in mind that inclusion is often a matter of “more is better” when it comes to amenities.
-You could be excluded for not having a separate shower and tub, for not having a phone in the bathroom, for not providing 24-hour room service.
+Luxury properties like Royal Hideaway Playacar can be at a disadvantage compared to newer openings if you they don’t do massive renovations.
+They could be excluded for not having a separate shower and tub, for not having a phone in the bathroom, for not providing 24-hour room service.
 An intimate boutique hotel with superlative service is not going to make the cut.
 A huge convention hotel may though, as long as all the rooms meet the checklist requirements and there are plenty of good restaurants and bars.
 See more explanation at the AAA newsroom site.